Self-Consistency Training for Density-Functional-Theory Hamiltonian Prediction: Introduction

 \section{Introduction}

 Calculating properties of molecules is the foundation for a wide range of industry needs including drug design, protein engineering, and material discovery.
-The key to these properties is the quantum mechanics effect of electrons in the molecule, for which various quantum chemistry methods are proposed.
+The key to these properties is the electronic structure in the molecule, for which various computational methods are proposed.
 Density functional theory (DFT)~\citep{hohenberg1964inhomogeneous,kohn1965self,perdew1996generalized,teale2022dft} is perhaps the most prevailing choice due to its balanced accuracy and efficiency, but still hard to meet the demand in industry.
 Encouraged by the impressive advancement in machine learning, researchers have trained machine learning models on datasets with property labels to directly predict properties of queried molecules~\citep{ramakrishnan2014quantum,chmiela2019sgdml,chanussot2021open}.
 For each property, a separate model (at least a separate output module) needs to be trained.
-A more fundamental formulation is to predict the Hamiltonian matrix~\citep{schutt2019unifying} (more precisely, the Fock matrix in a DFT calculation when the self-consistent field (SCF) iteration converges).
+A more fundamental formulation is to predict the Hamiltonian matrix~\citep{schutt2019unifying}, or more precisely, the effective one-electron mean-field Hamiltonian matrix, \ie, the Fock matrix in a DFT calculation after convergence.
 The Hamiltonian matrix can directly provide all the properties that a DFT calculation can (\figref{ham-pred}), waiving the need to specify the target property or train multiple models.
 Moreover, Hamiltonian prediction can also accelerate running DFT by providing an accurate initialization.

 Noticeable progress has been made for Hamiltonian prediction. \citet{hegde2017machine} pioneered the direction using kernel ridge regression to predict semi-empirical Hamiltonian for one-dimensional systems. \citet{schutt2019unifying} then proposed a neural network model called SchNorb to predict Hamiltonian for small molecules, which is further enhanced for prediction efficiency by \citet{gastegger2020deep}. \citet{shmilovich2022orbital} proposed to employ atomic orbital features for Hamiltonian prediction.
 Noting that the Hamiltonian matrix is composed of tensors in various orders which are equivariant to coordinate rotation in respective ways, subsequent works proposed neural network model architectures that guarantee the equivariance.
 Some works~\citep{unke2021se,yu2023efficient,gong2023general,yin2024harmonizing} include high-order tensorial features into model input, which are processed in an equivariant way typically with tensor products. \citet{li2022deep} used local frames to anchor coordinate systems with the molecule so that the prediction target is invariant. \citet{zhang2022equivariant,nigam2022equivariant} implemented the prediction by constructing equivariant kernels.
 There are works that exploited data other than the Hamiltonian directly, \eg, using orbital energies~\citep{wang2021machine,gu2022neural,zhong2023transferable} to supervise the prediction of Hamiltonian.
 While these prior efforts have introduced powerful architectures showing encouraging outcomes, they all rely on datasets providing Hamiltonian or orbital energy labels.
 Since such datasets are scarce, the applicability of Hamiltonian prediction is restricted to molecules with no more than 31 atoms~\cite{yu2023qh9}.\footnote{ There are a few works~\citep{li2022deep,gong2023general} that have demonstrated applicability to large-scale material systems.
 We note that this is achieved by leveraging the periodicity and locality in material systems, which do not hold perfectly in molecular systems. }